 A district license is good for one year, and you will come and interview before the board of ministry every year.
 They will continue to examine you for fitness for a district ministers license as well as for progress in your studies.
 The board expects that your understanding of, and ability to articulate the doctrines of the church will increase and improve year over year.

 You also must take a minimum of two courses every year that you are district licensed until you have graduated from the approved course of study.
 If you fail to take the two courses you will be placed on academic probation.
-Your second time that you fail to take two classes the Board of Ministry generally will recommend that the District Assembly drop you from the roll of ministers.
-Also, once you get your first district license, you have a clock running, you have 10 years to finish the approved course of study - if you do not finish in 10 years you will be dropped from the roll of ministers.
+The second time you fail to take two classes, the Board of Ministry will generally recommend the District Assembly refer you back to the local church for your local license, and remove your name from the district roll ministers.
+Also, once you get your first district license, you have 10 years to finish the approved course of study.
+If you do not finish in 10 years, you will be referred back to the local church for a local license and have your name removed from the district roll of ministers.